 Some people get a female pup when their baby turns about four years old, so that child will always have protection through high school.
 Yet other caretakers get one of each to glean all the benefits of both sexes with the added potential for breeding.
 Females are the most dangerous to underestimate, but males have more force, power, and a stronger bite.

 Dogs Are Individuals

-So, the two main dissimilarities between females and males is their size and age of maturity.
-But remember, all dogs are individuals and these are very loose guidelines.
-A female is more than capable of protecting an entire family and males can be a perfect guardian for one person.
-So, it’s going to depend more on the dog’s training, upbringing and socialization, rather than their gender.
+So, the two main dissimilarities between females and males are their size and age of maturity.
+But remember, all dogs are individuals, and these are very loose guidelines.
+A female is more than capable of protecting an entire family, and males can be a perfect guardian for one person.
+So, it’s going to depend more on the dog’s training, upbringing, and socialization rather than their gender.

 - Are Dobermans Good With Cats (Tips For Making It Work)

 - Do Dobermans Get Along With Other Dogs?
 (Best Companion Dogs)

 How Can You Teach A Doberman To Be A Guard Dog?